Viki-coding/ADHD-Self-Assessment/README.md

 <img width="576" alt="incorrect  upper for response" src="https://github.com/user-attachments/assets/3ae5859f-9d31-4e50-9e00-b7bcf0226610">

 <h4>BUG 2 - Response Options repeating </h4>
-Unlike other quizes where there are a few response options to choose from I just wanted to display the same survey/questionaire responses.
+Unlike other quizzes where there are a few response options to choose from I just wanted to display the same survey/questionnaire responses.
 I corrected iteration variable and it now works well.

 <img width="528" alt="Repeating response bug" src="https://github.com/user-attachments/assets/c9498de7-f850-4c61-a444-e2689d3441e0">

 <h4> BUG 3 - Scoring Range Incorrect and showing incorrect results</h4>
-On testing I entered 'e' on all my responses which should of displayed the print message that I had a high likelhood of having ADHD when in fact it displayed to me that I had 'mild' symtoms.
+On testing I entered 'e' on all my responses which should of displayed the print message that I had a high likelihood of having ADHD when in fact it displayed to me that I had 'mild' symptoms.
 When looking at my code I had only used >= to scores rather than a range.
 Once I fixed this it worked correctly.

 <img width="545" alt="Results showing incorrect score due to wrong to from scores" src="https://github.com/user-attachments/assets/ba33d17c-2a87-4a99-b1ff-a8a3f31bbcd8">

 <h4>BUG 4 - Question dump - not iterating through the questions </h4>
 I did not iterate through my questions and options correctly and just got dumped all the questions at once.
-After watching many youtube videos I finally figured it out and it worked correctly.
+After watching many YouTube videos I finally figured it out and it worked correctly.

 <img width="1034" alt="all questions and answers displayed" src="https://github.com/user-attachments/assets/913b3d1c-fec2-4d0c-824f-14ce5144a907">